-If you have commercial insurance New York State law may protect you from balance billing for emergency services and Surprise bills from out-of-network providers.
-If you are enrolled in a health plan that is subject to federal law (self-insured), you may be able to dispute out-of-network balance bills in a formal dispute resolution process.
+If you have commercial insurance, Federal and New York State law may protect you from balance billing for emergency services and Surprise bills from out-of-network providers.

 Is your bill a “surprise bill” from an out-of-network provider?

 A surprise bill is an unexpected bill you receive from a health care provider or facility who is out-of-network with your health insurance plan.
 Your health plan may cover none or only part of the out-of-network cost, and the provider or facility may bill you for the difference between the billed amount and the amount your health plan paid.
 This is called “balance billing.”

 The NO SURPRISES ACT gives everyone some level of protection against surprise medical bills.

 - Everyone means people with any kind of health insurance and people who are uninsured or choose to get medical care without using their insurance (“self-pay” patients)

 Not all bills that come as a surprise are surprise bills!
 Under the NO SURPRISES ACT, an unexpected bill from an out-of-network provider is a surprise bill if the bill is for:

 - Emergency care provided by an out-of-network doctor and/or an out-of-network facility.